yegor256/blog/_posts/2015/jul/2015-07-28-checked-vs-unchecked-exceptions.md

 in mind.
 This is a guarantee to me that if method `save()` fails, it means the entire saving operation can't be completed.
-If I need to know what the cause of this failure was, I will [un-chain](https://en.wikipedia.org/wiki/Exception_chaining) the exception&mdash;traverse the stack of chained exceptions and stack traces encapsulated in `ex`.
+If I need to know what the cause of this failure was, I will [un-chain](https://en.wikipedia.org/wiki/Exception_chaining) the exception---traverse the stack of chained exceptions and stack traces encapsulated in `ex`.

 I never use exceptions for flow control, which means I **never recover**